MiCA

 Q: How do NFTs fall within the framework of MiCA?

-A: NFTs fall under the umbrella of ‘crypto-assets other than ART or EMT’.
-This means that there could only be a requirement to publish a whitepaper.
-However, NFTs are exempt from this, as crypto-assets that are non ‘fungible’ do not have to prepare a whitepaper.
-The non-fungibility of a token has to be assessed on a case-by-case basis.
-The sole attribution of a unique identifier is, for example, not sufficient to classify it as unique or not-fungible.
+A: NFTs fall under the heading of ‘crypto-assets other than ART or EMT’.
+This means that only a duty could exist for the preparation of a white paper.
+However, certain NFTs are exempt from this, as crypto-assets that are not ‘fungible’ with other crypto-assets fall outside the scope of MiCA.
+The non-fungibility of a token must be assessed on a case-by-case basis.

 Q: Are non-custodial wallets regulated under MiCA?